 Pancreatic Cancer Screening Tests and Markers

-Presently, there is no agreed upon screening test to aid in the identification or earlier diagnosis of pancreatic cancer for the general population.
+Presently, there is no agreed upon screening test to aid in the identification or earlier diagnosis of pancreatic cancer (ductal adenocarcinoma of the pancreas) for the general population.
 There is the beginning of the establishment of protocols involving periodic testing procedures at certain academic institutions to follow persons at high risk for pancreatic cancer, but these measures have not been well studied yet.

 The best known of the blood markers for pancreatic cancer is CA19-9, a “carbohydrate associated antigen” also known as a sialylated Lewis (a) antigen.
 This marker is somewhat uneven in the diagnosis of pancreatic cancer, but can be quite elevated in those with pancreatic cancer.
 Approximately 10% of Caucasians lack the Lewis antigen, so in them the CA19-9 is not expressed.
 Currently, some oncologists appear to feel that the best use of the CA19-9 marker is as a guide to follow the disease and treatment process in a given individual patient.

 There are mutations in specific DNA genes that are found commonly in pancreatic cancer.
 Some of these well-known genes are k-ras, p53 and p16.
 Because of the development of genetic micro-array tools (that allow for a huge number of tests all at once), in the past decade there has been a remarkable increase in research looking for genetic fingerprints to aid in the screening for and earlier diagnosis of pancreatic cancer.
 And although there has been a big increase in knowledge about DNA mutations and specific genes involved in pancreatic cancer, thus far this has not translated (yet) into screening tests or a diagnostic marker for pancreatic cancer.
 However, it remains an area of great interest.